-South Africa has been fortunate in that our strict, early lockdown allowed us to significantly limit the transmission of COVID-19 within our country.
-We have managed to avoid any second-spikes of the virus, and our hospitals are well prepared and not overburdened.
+South Africa has been fortunate in that our strict, early lockdown allowed us to significantly limit the transmission of COVID-19 within our country, and our hospitals are well prepared and not overburdened.

 We do request that our participants self-isolate as much as possible during the time leading up to the arrival day.
 While in transit, passengers will be required to follow standard COVID-19 protocols (wearing a face-mask, distancing from others as much as possible, and sanitising thoroughly and consistently).